 Current Clinical Trials Underway

-Currently, two Phase I human clinical trials are underway.
-The trials are being conducted by Roche Laboratories and Balance Therapeutics.
-Both trials are investigating compounds that are shown to restore more balanced neuro-transmission, and improved learning, in mouse models.
+Currently, three human clinical trials are underway.
+The trials are being conducted by Roche Laboratories, Balance Therapeutics and Elan Pharmaceuticals.
+The Roche and Balance trials are investigating compounds that are shown to restore more balanced neuro-transmission, and improved learning, in mouse models.
+The Elan trial is testing a compound that may reduce beta-amyloid aggregation.
+This aggregation is a contributor to plaque formation observed in persons with Alzheimer's disease.

-Locations and Contacts of Roche Trial of Trial Investigators can be found here.
+Locations and Contacts of participating Roche Trial Investigators can be found here.

 BTD-001 DS102: A Phase 1b, Double-blind, Randomized, Placebo-Controlled, Parallel Group Study of the Safety, Tolerability, Preliminary Efficacy and Pharmacodynamics of BTD-001 in Young Adults and Adolescents with Down Syndrome.